mui/material-ui/docs/data/joy/getting-started/usage/usage.md

 ## Installation

-Install Joy via either npm or yarn using the commands below in your directory of choice.
+Install Joy UI via either npm or yarn using the commands below in your directory of choice.

 **npm**